madmous/madClones/client/README.md

 ## Areas for Improvements / involvement

-* Add a white background color to each board section (star, user and users)
+* Add a higher order components to add blur and focus events on PopOver, CreateOrganization/Board
 * Make UI responsive
 * Add enzyme
+* Add a white background color to each board section (star, user and users)

 --